mongodb/docs/source/administration/monitoring.rst

 Monitoring Tools
 ----------------

-MongoDB provides two main methods and several operation for collecting that reflects the state and condition of a running MongoDB instance.
-First, there are a set of tools accessible from the system shell that provide real time reporting of activity on the database.
+There are two primary methods for collecting data regarding the state of a running MongoDB instance.
+First, there are a set of tools distributed with MongoDB that provide real-time reporting of activity on the database.
 Second, several :doc:`database commands
-</reference/commands>` return fine grained statistics about the
+</reference/commands>` return statistics regarding the current
-current database state.
-Each method provides a data that answer a different set of questions, and are useful for monitoring different context kinds of activity.
+database state with greater fidelity.
+Both methods allow you to collect data that answers a different set of questions, and are useful in different contexts.

 This section provides an overview of these utilities and statistics, along with an example of the kinds of questions that each method is